-When Heidi Montag had 10 plastic surgery procedures (including a mini brow lift, chin reduction, fat transfer, and butt augmentation to name a few) in a 24-hour period back in 2010, it was widely considered dangerous.
+When Heidi Montag had 10 plastic surgery procedures (comprising of a mini brow lift, chin reduction, fat transfer, and butt augmentation to name a few) within 24 hours back in 2010, it was widely considered dangerous.
 But, just a few years prior, she had doubled up on a rhinoplasty and breast augmentation, which is a relatively common practice.

 “More than half of my patients combine procedures,” says Melissa Doft, MD, a Manhattan-based plastic surgeon and clinical assistant professor of surgery at Weill Cornell Medical College.
 “It is very common for patients to combine a medically-necessary procedure like a septoplasty for a deviated septum with a rhinoplasty or a breast reduction with liposuction.”
 She will even occasionally partner up with another surgeon and do a tummy tuck after an obstetric surgeon removes a cyst or an IUD.

 It is also popular, says Dr. Doft, for patients to combine two or three cosmetic procedures that complement one another — such as breast augmentation and tummy tuck or a rhinoplasty and a chin implant — because it can improve the overall result.